jschrier/blog/_posts/2026-09-15-Computational-Sculpture:-After-Herbert-Bayer-(revisited).md

 ## Concluding Commentary (added by the Human)

 GPT-6-Astra did a remarkable end-to-end job at retrieving the images, performing geometry estimation, and writing working code and visualizations with minimal human input.
-The failutres of December 2023's GPT-4-vision have been overcome.
+The [previous failures of December 2023's GPT-4-vision]({{ site.baseurl }}{% post_url 2023-12-11-Computational-Sculpture:-After-Herbert-Bayer,-part-1 %}) have been overcome.

 ```mathematica